sensu/sensu-docs/content/sensu-go/6.3/operations/control-access/ad-auth.md

 | user_dn    |      |
 -------------|------
 description  | The AD account that performs user and group lookups.
 We recommend using a read-only account.
 Use the distinguished name (DN) format, such as `cn=binder,cn=users,dc=domain,dc=tld`.
-If your sever supports anonymous binding, you can omit this attribute to query the directory without credentials. required     | false type         | String example      | {{< language-toggle >}}
+If your server supports anonymous binding, you can omit this attribute to query the directory without credentials. required     | false type         | String example      | {{< language-toggle >}}